USDA-FSA/fsa-design-system/guides/applications/footer.md

 layout: guide
 parent: "Applications"
 title: "Footer"
-intro: "FPAC applications may utilize the Design System's Footer component.
-The links in the below table are suggested for all applications.
-Additional links specific to individual applications may be appended in the appropriate category column."
+intro: "FPAC applications may utilize the Design System's Footer component."
 ---

+Customized structures, content, and links from your app's footer may be created per your product's requirements.

 ## Footer Guidelines